henrikingo/solon-voting/README.md

 ### Install Solon itself

+Currently Solon is tested on

+Python 2.7
+Tornado 2.1

+Tornado 1.x is known not to work.

 7) Install a few Python modules that we need: `apt-get install python-tornado python-psycopg2`

 8) `git clone https://github.com/henrikingo/solon-voting.git`